mcmonte95/python-api-challenge/README.md

    - Create a map visualization with a point for every city.
 Point size represents humidity.
    - Add hotel names and country information in hover tooltips for each city.

+## Repository Guide
+This repository contains the following key files and folders:

+1. **WeatherPy.ipynb**:
+   - A Jupyter Notebook containing the analysis for Part 1 of the project.
+   - It includes the generation of city list, retrieval of weather data using OpenWeatherMap API, and creation of scatter plots with linear regression.

+2. **VacationPy.ipynb**:
+   - A Jupyter Notebook for Part 2 of the project.
+   - It focuses on using the weather data to identify potential vacation destinations, finding hotels using Geoapify API, and mapping the results with `geoviews`.

+3. **output_data** (folder):
+   - Contains all the output data and visualizations generated from the WeatherPy analysis.
+   - Includes:
+     - Exported scatter plots with linear regression analysis.
+     - A CSV file of the generated city data used in both Part 1 and Part 2 of the project.

+## Usage